 How is Domain Authority Calculated?

 To calculate DA, multiple factors are considered.
-A few of these factors include linking root domains and total number of links.
+A few of these factors include linking root domains and the total number of links.
 Dozens of factors are used to provide a single score for users.
 The data used to calculate DA is pulled from Moz’s Link Explorer web index.
-The calculation uses a machine learning model to find a “best fit” algorithm that correlates link data with rankings across thousands of real search results that are used as standards to scale against.
+The calculation uses a machine learning model to find a best fit algorithm that correlates link data with rankings across thousands of real search results that are used as standards to scale against.

 Your DA score is likely to fluctuate frequently are more, less, or different data points are used in the DA score calculation.
 It is important to remember that your DA score can be influenced by another website’s success or failure because the score is a relative metric, not an absolute value to score your website’s worth.

 The score is calculated on a 100-point logarithmic scale, which means that it is easier to increase your score from 10 to 30 than it is to grow your score from 60 to 80.

 Why Should I Work to Increase Domain Authority?